MCAT and Premedical Coursework Requirements

 All candidates are required to take the Medical College Admissions Test (MCAT).
 For the 2015-16 application-cycle, we will accept scores from the old or new MCAT.
 To be eligible for consideration, however, you must have taken the MCAT between January 2013 and September 2015.
 MCAT test scores prior to January 2013 will not be accepted.
 Occasionally, an applicant will inquire if an exception to these test deadlines can be considered.
 In fairness to all applicants, we are unable to make any exceptions to these posted test completion date requirements.

 Premedical Course Requirements

-Although not required, it is strongly recommended that applicants successfully complete undergraduate college work leading to a baccalaureate degree from an accredited college of arts and sciences in the United States or Canada.
-All courses offered in satisfaction of the premed requirements for admission must be taken at, or accepted as transfer credits by, an accredited college in the United States or Canada and must be acceptable to that institution toward a baccalaureate degree in arts or sciences.
-(This includes Advanced Placement courses taken in high school.)
-The Admissions Committee has no preference for a major field of undergraduate study, but any college work submitted must include the following specified credits in chemistry, physics, biology and English.
-Science courses must include substantial laboratory work.
+It is strongly recommended applicants successfully complete undergraduate college work leading to a baccalaureate degree from an accredited college of arts and sciences in the United States or Canada.
+However, all courses offered in satisfaction of the premedical course requirements for admission must have been taken or be in progress at, or accepted as transfer credits by, an accredited college in the United States or Canada, and must be acceptable to that institution toward a baccalaureate degree in arts or sciences.
+This includes advanced placement courses taken in high school.

-English, 2 semesters or equivalent (or successful completion of the English requirements of your undergraduate institution)
+- English 2 semesters (or equivalent or successful completion of the English requirement(s) at your undergraduate institution)

 Any applicant who has had scholastic difficulty in any medical school or has previously withdrawn or been dismissed from any medical school is ineligible to apply.